yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 What if above is hard to collect?
 Or can't tell?
 Perhaps resolution to soft signals that they might collect the bare minimum of the 5 above at one point in time due to problem-founder fit coupled with presistence, either the technical or the market issue is interesting to them, visible by well-founded opinions, best case both, that innately this is "them" being themselves to solve.
 But patience is needed to wait for that.

 How to know if it's the correct thing to wait and bet on?
-Three simple questions:
+Four simple questions:

 1. Does it bring intrinsic value to "human-oriented" society?
 (Economics is just a web of multi-step transaction of human values, further away, the more abstraction and fuzziness)